 Holy Spirit Church, Member

-At the request of the client, Comverge, Inc., we took over the defense of a large and hotly-contested patent infringement case brought by Nxegen LLC and Nxegen Holdings Inc. The patents involved systems and methods for remotely monitoring and adjusting energy usage.
-When we took over the case, only a small amount of discovery had taken place, and the parties were facing a tight discovery schedule.
-We managed to produce, review and analyze a voluminous number of documents, take and defend approximately 30 depositions in a one-month period, amend the complaint to allege ...
+At the client’s request, we took over the defense of a large and hotly-contested patent infringement case brought by Nxegen LLC and Nxegen Holdings Inc. The patents involved systems and methods for remotely monitoring and adjusting energy usage.
+Facing a tight discovery schedule, we managed to produce, review and analyze a voluminous number of documents, take and defend approximately 30 depositions in a one-month period, amend the complaint to allege ...

 Represented a major airline in claims brought by a former vendor alleging misuse of architectural plans for office space.
-Won motion to dismiss state-court conversion and related claims, and in subsequent federal copyright-infringement case based on same underlying facts, conducted discovery and negotiated settlement in which plaintiff dismissed the case with prejudice and with no payments from our airline client.
+Won motion to dismiss state-court conversion claims, and in subsequent federal copyright-infringement case based on the same underlying facts, conducted discovery and negotiated settlement in which plaintiff dismissed the case with prejudice and with no payments from our client.

 Led team defending EMS in arbitration in which claimant sought in excess of $40 million for alleged breach of representations and warranties in connection with its acquisition of a division of EMS.
 After a two-week hearing, the Arbitrator found for EMS on one of the products in issue and awarded only a fraction of the damages alleged by claimant on the other two products.

 Led defense of patent infringement case involving claimed method to detect autism by analyzing bodily fluids.
 After we filed two motions for summary judgment, the parties reached a confidential settlement.
 Great Plains Laboratory, Inc. v.
 Metametrix Clinical Laboratory

 Defended educational products company in lawsuit alleging infringement of copyrights in cards for assistance with speech therapy.
 The court granted our motion for summary judgment, finding that there was no infringement of any copyright in the selection and arrangement of Plaintiff’s cards as a matter of law.
 Ristuccia v.
 Super Duper, Inc.